Reverse Engineering

 To make things better or possibly worse, I bought the Vision series 12mm as a cine-wide angle, because at the time (pre 14mm Spectrum), it was the only option and it gave all three cams a matching cine lens at once.

 The lens came at a reasonable $400au (about what I paid for the two Spectrum lenses together).
 I got that 7Art heft and it felt good.
 I mounted it on a G9 and noticed the mount was quite loose.
-Tried another, same deal, maybe a little less and when removed it caught slightly like some lens adapters.
+Tried another, same deal, maybe a little less and when removed it caught slightly like some cheap lens adapters.

 Buying two Hope series lenses, I decided to give it another go, maybe tighten the mount, maybe shim it and also really test it properly to see if it is the all-purpose wide angle I need in a serious MFT kit.
 I am suspicious that it is incorrectly attached, so I might fiddle.

-Sharp, little CA and at 7cm’s it is to do those creative close-expansive shots.
-It seems to be very easy to focus and focussing does not make the mount rock, even on the loosest camera mount, only the tighter aperture ring does a little.
+Sharp, little CA and at under 7cm’s it is to do those creative close-expansive shots.
+It seems to be very easy to focus and focussing does not make the mount rock, even on the loosest camera mount, the tighter aperture ring does a little.

 The edges above are interesting, but not unpleasant.